 “Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.”
 (1 Peter 2:10); “Bear one another’s burden and so fulfill the law of Christ.”
 (Galatians 6:2).
 Based on Jesus’ example of community with His disciples, we believe that faith is best nurtured in relationships with other followers of Jesus.
 Therefore, we seek to develop relationships with one another wherein we may model the life of faith; give and receive forgiveness, encouragement and support; hold one another accountable; and bear each other’s burdens in the Lord.

 We are an intergenerational church.
-Crying babies and fidgety kids are welcome to stay for the whole service, though we do invite them to children's chapel or the nursery (when available) if you'd like.
+Crying babies are welcome to stay for the whole service, though we do invite them to the nursery if you'd like.

 • • •